yuelongzheng/JSChess/README.md

 - Implement an opening book for the engine
 - Make it playable online
 - Add ranks and files indicators to the board
+- Enable the promotion of pawns to rooks, bishops, and knight in GUI
+- Add move history to GUI

 # Acknowledgements